aryajh-a/The-Perfect-Guess/README.md

 # The-Perfect-Guess
-A multiplayer game where system generates a random number and the player who guesses the number in minimum turns wins.
+A multiplayer game using C language where system generates a random number and the player who guesses the number in minimum turns wins.